Cool (aesthetic)

-Coolness (or being cool) is an aesthetic of attitude, behavior, comportment, appearance, and style that is generally admired.
-Because of the varied and changing interpretation of what is considered "cool”, as well as its subjective nature, the word has no single meaning.
-Coolness is associated with exemplifying composure and self-control.
-When being used to describe something, it is often as an expression of admiration or approval or an item of particular interest.
-Although commonly regarded as slang, "cool" is widely used among disparate social groups and has endured in usage for generations.
+Coolness, or being cool, is the aesthetic quality of something (such as attitude, behavior, appearance, or style) being compatible with admirable social norms of society or a group of people.
+Because of the varied and changing interpretation of what is considered cool, as well as its subjective nature, the word has no single meaning.
+For most, coolness is associated with exemplifying composure and self-control.
+When used in conversation, it is often as an expression of admiration or approval, and can be used when referencing both people and items of interest.
+Although commonly regarded as slang, cool is widely used among disparate social groups and has endured in usage for generations.